kuntal112/kuntal112/README.md

-- 👋 Hi, I’m Kuntal Das
+- 👋 Hi, I’m #Kuntal Das
-- 👀 I’m interested in Web Development
+- 👀  Web Developer
-- 🌱 I’m currently learning React
+-## Javascript
 - 📫 you can reach me on kuntaldas.112@gmail.com